If you start searching the Internet for information on the best state to form your

 Even in these states, you can easily form a “nexus” with the state that exposes you to both personal liabilities for court judgments and state income tax.

 There is only one kind of business owner who is entirely free to choose the state with the best combination of registration costs and low or no state taxes.
-And there is one kind of business for which out-of-state formation of an LLC is often a good idea.
+And there is one kind of business for which out-of-state formation of an

 We’ll cover these exceptions to the rules a little later in this article.
 But for most new business owners, the first mistake to avoid having your efforts to avoid paying any state taxes at all wind up making you liable for double taxation.